-Extra a-Ocular Muscle Balance of the dard: No diplopia at different eye positions within a 30 degree radius eir straight-ahead gaze or a restriction of eye movements within 30 ees of straight-ahead. a.
+Extra-Ocular Muscle Balance Standard: No diplopia at different eye positions within a 30 degree radius of their straight-ahead gaze or a restriction of eye movements within 30 degrees of straight-ahead. a.
 Is diplopia present within a 30 degree radius of straight-ahead gaze under daytime or night time viewing conditions? ☐ Yes ☐ No b.
-Are there any restrictions of eye movements within 30 degrees of straight-ahead? ☐ Yes ☐ No either question, please indicate your diagnosis and management of the r muscle or binocular vision problem.
+Are there any restrictions of eye movements within 30 degrees of straight-ahead? ☐ Yes ☐ No If "Yes" to either question, please indicate your diagnosis and management of the extra-ocular muscle or binocular vision problem.